mkiefferus/DigitalHumans/README.md

 * `--samples_text_file`: text file specifying samples to refine, by default test.txt
 * `--use_cross_sample_information`: treat sample text file as one motion (ignores batch size)
 * `--use_llama`: use llama instead of GPT-3.5 Turbo (default).
 Requires to also provide `--llama_key <key>`
-* `--batch_size`: use file batching to speed up refinement (not recommended, leads to less detailed added information and more format errors)
+* `--batch_size`: specify how many files to batch to speed up refinement (not recommended, likely leads to less detailed added information and more format errors)

 Quality control
 * `-r` or `-d`: delete or replace with original refined files if they do not meet the quality control